 At any given time homelessness is a reality for thousands of people across the UK.
 Being homeless can be devastating.
 It can shatter everything from health to job prospects.
 It is unsafe and people can easily find themselves in dangerous situations.
-On average, homeless people die at just 44 years old.

 The reality of homelessness

 Rough sleeping is the most visible form of homelessness.
 People who sleep on the streets often suffer from multiple health conditions, such as poor mental health and drug or alcohol misuse.
 They are also in greater danger of experiencing violence and abuse.